ospocommunity/website/content/guide.md

       weight: 40
 ---

-## Step 1: Create a PowerPoint presentation
+## Step 1: Create a presentation slides
-Please make sure to use the PPT template provided by the conference organizers to create your presentation PPT Download the PPT template at http://apachecon.com/acasia2021/Template_ApacheCon_Asia.pptx
+Please use the PPT template provided by the conference organizers to create your presentation slides Download the PPT template at http://apachecon.com/acasia2021/Template_ApacheCon_Asia.pptx

+* The Keynote session is expected to be a pre-recorded video for up to 30 minutes.
+* The General session is expected to be a pre-recorded video for up to 40 minutes.

-## Advice for writing PPT
+## Advice for writing slides
 1. A good presentation should be clear, logical, focused and well thought out.
-2. In the PPT, the text should be as concise as possible and accompanied by corresponding pictures, which should fit the theme and should not be fancy or colourful.
+2. In the presentation slides, the text should be as concise as possible and accompanied by corresponding pictures, which should fit the theme and should not be fancy or colourful.
 3. Use bold, italic, underline and large font size to highlight the key points you want to express and make it more intuitive for the viewer to understand what you mean.

 ## Step 2: Rehearse before recording
-It is recommended that you carry out several rehearsals before the official recording, with the PPT file for the presentation, to repeat the incoherent and un-fluent parts of it, and to revise the PPT in time if there are any logical irregularities or mistakes.
+It is recommended that you carry out several rehearsals before the official recording, with the slides file for the presentation, to repeat the incoherent and un-fluent parts of it, and to revise the slides in time if there are any logical irregularities or mistakes.

 ## Step 3: Commissioning the equipment before the formal recording
 1. The specific operations are as follows.